Sexual Health: Areas of Focus

 Sexual & Pelvic Pain

-Vulvodynia, vaginismus, vestibulodynia, dyspareunia — these are diagnosable conditions with neurological, physiological, and psychological components.
-They are not imagined, they are not inevitable, and they do not have to define your life or your relationships.
+Sexual and pelvic pain conditions (including vulvodynia, vaginismus, vestibulodynia, and dyspareunia) are diagnosable, have neurological, physiological, and psychological components, and are not inevitable.
+They do not have to define your life or your relationships.

 How I Work With Pelvic Pain